seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 ### Mix up the question formats.

 Continuing on the topic of avoiding an undifferentiated mass of questions: mix up the formats.
 It doesn't need to be wild, out-of-the-box multimedia nonense, but switching out the picture round for a matching round, or asking categories questions, or having indirect, weird themes can all go a long way towards freshening up the trivia

+### Ask locally-relevant versions of questions.

+I was onced asked a question about something that had happened to Steph Curry a week or so before.
+I had no idea what it was because I don't follow basketball, but it was definitely my fault because I was in San Francisco.

+At the un-fun trivia, I was asked a question about who took Brett Favre's place in a game in 2007.
+Not only was that 17 years out of date, but it was for a team thousands of miles away.
+I didn't consider the fact that I got it wrong my fault, even though every football fan considers it obvious.

+The distinction I'm trying to make here is that the Steph Curry question isn't purely a sports question.
+It's also asking "do you pay attention to things that are important to people around you, even if they aren't important to you?"
+The Brett Favre question, by contrast, is a curt "do you watch football?"
+The former is both much more engaging in its flavor and delivery, and gives a glimmer of hope to those who aren't basketball fans.

 ### something something summary